Background image for content-landing hero

 The graphs below show the significant reduction in harmful bacteria in the Environment Agency’s (EA) water samples since the 1990s.
 E. coli and Intestinal Enterococci exist in all open water - they are found in human and animal poo, and get into the water via sewage spills, road drainage, agricultural livestock, or wildlife and birds.
 The EA uses the levels of these bacteria to decide whether to award this beach bathing water status.

 We are currently working on a project to improve Maer Road and Phear Park pumping stations' storm overflows performance.
 This will reduce them to less than 10 significant (greater than 50 metres cubed) spills per year on average.
-We also plan to further enhance the screening on the storm overflows to reduce sewer debris when they discharge.
+We have also enhanced the screening on the storm overflow at Phear Park to reduce sewer debris when it discharges.

 • preventing surface water from entering the sewerage network at Seymour Avenue and Denning Court.
 This helps reduce the volume of water in the network and therefore reduces the need for storm overflows to operate